Location: The Salvation Army of Central Oklahoma, 1001 N Pennsylvania Avenue, Oklahoma City, OK 73107

 Knowledge, Skills and Abilities

-Knowledge of basic double-entry bookkeeping principles and practices and of applications to accounting transactions.
+Knowledge of basic double-entry bookkeeping and fund accounting principles and practices.

-Ability to prepare complex financial reports and records.
+Ability to prepare routine and special financial reports and records.

-Ability to accept fiscal responsibility of all functionalized accounts.
+Ability to accept fiscal responsibility of assigned functionalized accounts.

 MINIMUM QUALIFICATIONS REQUIRED